CAR ACCIDENT INSURANCE BENEFITS LAWYER – MN INJURY ATTORNEYS

 Uninsured Motorist Benefits (standard required coverage in every Minnesota auto policy)

-Also referred to as “UM” coverage: UM coverage applies when the other driver is at fault but is UNINSURED, or you are struck by a hit & run vehicle.
-In those cases, your car insurance will pay what the other driver should have paid you in compensation for your injuries up to your policy limit.
+Also referred to as “UM” coverage: UM coverage applies when the other driver is at fault but is UNINSURED.
+It also applies if you are struck by a hit & run vehicle.
+In those cases, your car insurance will pay the compensation the other driver should have paid.
+You can receive compensation for your injuries up to your policy limit.

 In other words, your auto insurance company will act as if it is insuring the other driver.
-(The uninsured driver shouldn’t get away Scot-free, however, because it is a crime to drive without insurance.
-Plus your insurance company can sue the other driver to get its money back.)
-Most often, the amount of coverage you have available for uninsured motorist benefits is the same as what you purchase for liability benefits.
+(The uninsured driver shouldn’t get away Scot-free, however.
+It is a crime to drive without insurance so the other driver may be prosecuted.
+Plus, your insurance company can sue the other driver to get its money back.)
+The amount of coverage you have available for uninsured motorist benefits is usually the same as what you purchase for liability benefits.
 Our best car accident insurance lawyers pursue these claims for our clients frequently.

 Underinsured Motorist Benefits (standard required coverage in every Minnesota auto policy)

-Also referred to as “UIM” coverage: UIM coverage applies when the other driver is at fault but doesn’t have enough liability insurance to fully compensate you for your injuries.
-In those case, you are entitled to UNDERINSURED MOTORIST BENEFITS from your auto insurance company.
-Your insurance company will pay for your damages not compensated by the at-fault driver, up to your insurance limits for UIM coverage.
+Also referred to as “UIM” coverage: UIM coverage applies when the other driver is at fault but doesn’t have enough liability insurance.
+In those cases, you are entitled to UNDERINSURED MOTORIST BENEFITS from your auto insurance company.
+Your insurance company will pay additional compensation, up to your insurance limits for UIM coverage.

 Like UM coverage, the amount of UIM coverage you have is usually the same as what you purchase for liability benefits.
-Before you can get underinsurance motorist coverage, you have to settle your case with the other drive and give your insurance company the required notices.
+You have to settle your case with the other driver before you can get underinsured motorist coverage.
+You must also give your insurance company the required notices.
 Our car accident insurance lawyers know what is required by MN law and have helped hundreds of people with this type of claim.

 Call us for a Free Initial Consultation with an attorney if you have been in a auto accident and would like more information about your insurance coverage.
 Our personal injury lawyers have more than 25 years’ experience helping hundreds of people in similar situations.

-Pam Rochlin was formerly a partner at Meshbesher & Spence and was the 2015 president of the Minnesota Women Lawyers organization.
+Pam Rochlin was formerly a partner at Meshbesher & Spence and president of the Minnesota Women Lawyers organization.
 We provide big firm experience and small firm attention.
 Our auto accident lawyers handle cases in Minneapolis, St. Paul, and throughout Minnesota.